Better Outcomes Thru Bridges (BOB) Programs

 Peer Support Outreach

-Caring Contacts utilize lived experience and the Peer Support model to work with patients recently discharged from the emergency department in behavioral health crisis.
+- Caring Contacts & Behavioral Health Follow Up: BOB Caring Contacts Peer Support Specialists utilize lived experience and the Collaborative Community Approach Model to work with patients recently discharged from the emergency department in behavioral health crisis.
 Caring Contacts connect our most vulnerable patients to community resources and behavioral health programs while providing needed support services along the way.

 Emergency Department Outreach

-The BOB Emergency Department (ED) Outreach Specialists work directly with hospital staff and community partners to identify behavioral health patients with frequent ED visits that may need additional help and services after they discharge.
+The BOB Emergency Department (ED) Outreach Specialists work directly with hospital staff and community partners to identify behavioral health patients with frequent ED visits that may need additional support and services after they discharge.
 BOB ED Outreach Specialists spend most of their time in the community alongside clients, assisting them in connecting to the resources that address their unmet needs.

-BOB PMG Clinic Outreach Specialists work with current behavioral health patients, as well as patients identified by PMG clinic staff as having high social determinants of health needs or difficulty accessing services.
+BOB PMG Clinic Outreach Specialists work with behavioral health patients, as well as patients identified by PMG clinic staff as having high social determinants of health needs or difficulty accessing services.
+Using the Collaborative Community Approach Model, our clinic team works with providers, clinicians, community partners and the patient, to make sure that the patient is getting the services and support that they want and need.

 School Based Outreach

 The Providence BOB School Outreach Program is aimed at working with the most vulnerable students and families within the Newberg School District.
-Funded by the Austin Family Foundation through 2021 and working closely with the Community Wellness Collective in Newberg.
-School Based Outreach Specialists work with six schools within the Newberg School District.
-The focus of this programs is to provide social and behavioral health support, community resources and resource connection.
+Funded by the Austin Family Foundation through 2022 and working closely with the Community Wellness Collective in Newberg, school based Outreach Specialists work with eight schools within the Newberg School District from elementary to high school.
+The focus of this program is to provide social and behavioral health support, community resources and resource connection.

 Monthly Community Outreach Meeting and Resource List-Serv